 This is essentially a one-touch cappuccino & latte version of the newer Magnifica machines, with a colour touch screen display instead of buttons and dials.

-Unfortunately, this machine won’t pour latte art for you, and one touch milky machines like this steam and pour the milk for you, they’re extremely convenient for people who literally want to press a button and walk away with their cappuccino, but they don’t give you the same degree of control over the milk.
+Unfortunately, this machine won’t pour latte art for you, and one touch milky machines like this steam and pour the milk for you, they’re extremely convenient for people who literally want to press a button and walk away with their cappuccino, but they don’t give you the same level of control over the milk.

 There is a version of the Magnifica Evo that comes with a Panarello steam wand: